Ga-3tan/AMT_Project/README.md

 docker-compose up -d
 ```

+3. The app authentication procedures works in combination with another service.
+If you want to try these features you will also have to install the following project: https://github.com/Alessandro-AP/JWTAuthentication

-3. Ask the team for AWS SSH connection instructions and the JWT secret.
+4. Ask the team for AWS SSH connection instructions and the JWT secret.

 ## Usage

 ### Production version

 1. Follow the team's instructions to establish a SSH connection with the application, then you can connect to it with the following address : http://localhost:8082.
+2. Play with the app (to try the app in admin privileges, please contact the team).

 ### Development version (local)